mxballin/recordkeeping-governance/pages/about.md

 </nav>
 {% include feature/nav-menu.html sections="Land Acknowledgement;About the Research Team;Acknowledgements;Technical Credits" %}

-## Land Acknowledgement
+## Acknowledgement of Country

-This research is being conducted as part of a graduate program at the University of British Columbia, which is located on the traditional, ancestral, and unceded territory of the xwməθkwəy̓əm (Musqueam) People.
+This research is being conducted as part of a graduate program at Monash University, which is located on the traditional, ancestral, and unceded lands of the people of the Kulin Nations.
+I wish to pay respect to their elders past and present as well as to those of the lands from which you read this message.

-Records, archives, and transracial adoption have all played significant roles in the traumatization and colonization of First Nations, Metis, and Inuit communities in Canada.
-While I am not engaging with their stories directly in this work, I come to the table with a desire to conduct research that is decolonial in its theoretical basis and practice.
-I hope that this work, through preliminary in scope, will be for the benefit of all transracial, transnational adoptees, including Indigenous ones.
+Records, archives, and out of home care have all played significant roles in the traumatization and colonization of First Nations and Aboriginal communities in Australia.
+Keeping this in mind, and considering the fact that Aboriginal and Torres Strait Islander children in care overrepresented in out-of-home-care <sup> 1 </sup>, I come to the table with a desire to conduct research that is decolonial in its theoretical basis and practice.

 ## About the Research Team